Delta-Academy/Go/README.md

 2. You can only write code in `main.py`

+   - Your choose_move function will have a limit of 1 second to run!
    - You can only store data to be used in a competition in a `.pkl` file by `save_file()`.
-   - You can pkl anything you want, even a dictionary of pytorch networks!
+   - You can pkl anything you want, even a dictionary of pytorch networks (or nothing)!
 Just make sure your choose_move can read it.
    - In the competition, your agent will call the `choose_move()` function in `main.py` to select a move (`choose_move()` may call other functions in `main.py`)
    - Any code not in `main.py` will not be used.